 Your work day is often more productive when you get on with your colleagues.
-That means having things in common to chit chat about and make the day pass.
+That means having things in common to chit chat about to make the day pass.
 We do just that at APS, and there are two things that regularly pop up in conversation around our desks.

-Naturally as you can imagine Travel is up there – where we’ve been, where’s next on our list and our ultimate dream destinations.
+Naturally as you can imagine travel is up there – where we’ve been, where’s next on our list and our ultimate dream destinations.

 But maybe just pipping that to the post would be food.
 Yep, we are not shy of our love of food, and have been known to give rundowns of our weekend culinary conquests on a regular basis.